-Vocational/Technical College Students
+Technical College Students

-Students should contact the Admissions Office if they are interested in transferring credits from vocational-technical colleges.
+Students should contact the Admissions Office if they are interested in transferring credits from technical colleges.

-WSU will accept a 16-credit general elective package of college-level vocational or technical courses offered by institutions with appropriate regional accreditation.
-A grade of 'C' is required for any vocational-technical course to transfer to WSU.
+WSU will accept a 16-credit general elective package of collegelevel technical courses offered by institutions with appropriate regional accreditation.
+A grade of 'C' is required for any vocationaltechnical course to transfer to WSU.

-Some departments may offer courses for course transfer credit of vocational classes that apply to a program of study.
+Some departments may offer courses for course transfer credit of technical classes that apply to a program of study.
 Students can obtain a special form to facilitate the process.

-Students are considered transfer students if they are entering WSU from a vocational-technical college.
-Students must submit an official transcript from the vocational school.
+Students are considered transfer students if they are entering WSU from a technical college.
+Students must submit an official transcript from the technical college.
 A high school transcript and appropriate admission test scores also are required for admission.